-FTTN set to finally overtake FTTP as NBN rollout continues
+FTTN set to overtake FTTP as NBN rollout continues

-Figures released by NBN as part of its financial results for the first half of FY17 reveal that fibre to the node (FTTN) National Broadband Network is set to finally overtake fibre to the premises (FTTP).
+Figures released by NBN as part of its financial results for the first half of FY17 reveal that fibre to the node (FTTN) is set to finally overtake fibre to the premises (FTTP).

 Although after the Coalition’s 2013 federal election victory the official policy for the NBN rollout shifted away from an all-fibre network (outside of areas served by satellite and fixed wireless) to a ‘multi-technology mix’ (MTM), FTTP has continued to be the most widely used fixed-line technology — until now.